bluehat/privacy_and_freedom/digital_freedom.markdown

 This means you can easilly be outed by someone's well-intentioned post to social media, happening to pass by a security camera, a police car camera, a police body camera, etc. Depending on where you are located traffic cameras may or may not record all the time, and may or may not be reviewed by authorities.

+## License plate recognition software

+This is used at all border stops within the U.S. (you do not have to cross a border to cross a border patrol stop).
+It's also used on many bridges now for tolls.
+Additionally you'll often see cameras pointed at the highway as you cross state boundaries.

+Also, consider the possability of this being used anywhere facial recognition software might be used.
+Police body cams, car cams, security cameras, etc.

 ## Filming Police Conduct

 While a few areas have made this legally difficult (and you should check) the [ACLU has provided software which will automatically upload any video you take and send it to your local ACLU chapter.](https://www.aclu.org/feature/aclu-apps-record-police-conduct)